Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 <summary>Validation: Confirming Tool Installation</summary>

 ### Validation: Confirming Tool Installation

 ```bash
 which vitis
 which aiecompiler
 ```

 Confirm that you have the VEK280 Production Base Platform.

 ```bash
 platforminfo --list | grep -m 1 -A 9 vek280_es1_base
 ```

-Output of the preceding command should be as follows:
+Output of the preceding command is as follows:

 ```bash
 "baseName": "xilinx_vek280_es1_base_202520_1",
             "version": "1.0",